LucaDamasco/intro-to-creative-coding/README.md

 # intro-to-creative-coding
- Code Examples and Exercises for Creative Code Club's Intro to Creative Coding
+ Code Examples and Exercises for Codimate's, "Creative Code Club", Intro to Creative Coding